MaterializeInc/materialize/doc/user/content/sql/create-materialized-view.md

 Depending on your use case, you might have data that doesn't require up-to-the-second freshness, or that can be accessed using different patterns to optimize for performance and cost (e.g., hot vs. cold data).
-To support these use cases, you can tweak the refresh strategy of a materialized view.
+To support these use cases, you can configure a non-default refresh strategy for materialized views.

 {{< note >}}
 We **do not** recommend using this feature if you're looking for very frequent